 There are many factors that affect the ability of our website to convert as well as we want.
 Unfortunately, the reality is that nobody knows exactly what works and what doesn’t, so improving your website ends up being a trial and error process.
 The best method to carry out this process in a systematized and informed way is A/B testing.

-As we have already mentioned many times, A/B testing consists of creating several versions of our website with small variations between them (a new title, a different image, an alternative layout), dividing our traffic among the different variations and seeing which of them gets more conversions (that is, people buying something or giving us their email and name).
+As we have already mentioned many times, A/B testing consists of creating several versions of our website with small variants between them (a new title, a different image, an alternative layout), dividing our traffic among the different variants and seeing which of them gets more conversions (that is, people buying something or giving us their email and name).

-A/B testing consists of creating variations of our website and seeing which is better at converting visitors into customers.
+A/B testing consists of creating variants of our website and seeing which is better at converting visitors into customers.

 Landing Pages And the Important Role They Play in Conversion